Seiobo There Below: 987. The Rebuilding of the Ise Shrine

 Two friends, Kawamoto Akio, a local Kyoto resident, and his unnamed European friend are trying to learn more about the Ise Shrine.
 Particularly, they want to learn about the upcoming 71st Shikinen Sengū, or 71st rebuilding of the Shrine, a ritual occurring every twenty years.
 The first person they meet from the governing body of the shrine rejects them out of hand.
 Kawamoto is dejected and humiliated by this, and ashamed that he let the Westerner talk him into thinking it was possible.
 However, after the meeting, they receive an invitation to watch a ceremony called Misoma-Hajime-sai alongside journalists.
 As they drive through the night to a remote parking lot, the Westerner pesters Kawamoto with questions about Shinto and the shrine, which Kawamoto tries not answer because he is ruminating on how the Westerner will commit breaches of etiquette that will cause Kawamoto shame as his host.
 They sleep for a few hours in the parking lot, and awaken to a bustling crowd awaiting an official named Miwa, who will be their guide.
-They are bused over a bumpy trail and arrive to an enormous wooden stage built in the middle of the woods, at the center of which is two hinoki trees.
+They are bussed over a bumpy trail and arrive to an enormous wooden stage built in the middle of the woods, at the center of which is two hinoki trees.
 Privileged invitees are seated on the stage, while Kawamoto, the Westerner, and the journalists watch from the clearing.
 The eldest sister of the Emperor and the groups of priests arrive to their positions.
 To the observers, everyone appears so nervous to the point where the ceremony seems to be devoid of spirituality, and more of a series of actions undertaken with hesitance.
 The audience remarks this among themselves, until the woodworkers begin chopping down the trees in exactly the same way as their ancestors.
 One tree falls exactly where it should, and the other falls exactly where it should underneath it.
 An ancient prayer is read over the ceremony, and the distinguished guests leave.
 The Kawamoto and the Westerner are stunned by the lumberjacks' art and ask them many questions.
 Leaving, they are struck by the beautiful, overpowering smell of the trees.

-Kawamoto is taken into the beauty for a while after leaving the ceremony.
+Kawamoto is taken by the beauty for a while after leaving the ceremony.
 He begins to be anxious again when the Westerner wants to see more of the rebuilding.
 Kawamoto knows that to ask Miwa for more would be improper, and that they have already been given enough.
 However, he is torn between being a good host, and the external etiquette which he must observe.
 The Westerner's persistence pressures Kawamoto into calling, and Miwa leaves off the conversation saying that they should write to apply, and that he will let them know.
 The Westerner is excited, but Kawamoto can only feel the shame of asking too much.
 Miwa calls Kawamoto back saying that they will be able to visit the carpenters' workshop, where the shrine is being prepared to be rebuilt.